Sawbridgeworth: Administrative history

-Sawbridgeworth Urban District Council was granted a coat of arms on 20 July 1962.
+Sawbridgeworth Urban District Council had been granted a coat of arms on 20 July 1962.
+The arms were transferred to the new town council in 1974.

-The urban district was abolished under the Local Government Act 1972, becoming part of East Hertfordshire on 1 April 1974.
-A successor parish (and Sawbridgeworth Town Council) was created for the former urban district.
-The urban district council's former offices on The Forebury are now used as the town's library, whilst Sawbridgeworth Town Council is based at Sayesbury Manor on Bell Street.

 Fire service

 The town has an on-call fire station, in Station Road, with one fire engine.
 Sawbridgeworth had its own fire brigade from 1897 until it was merged into the National Fire Service in 1941.
 In 1948 control of the local fire brigade passed to the Hertfordshire Fire Brigade, since renamed the Hertfordshire Fire and Rescue Service, run by Hertfordshire County Council.

 Geography

 Sawbridgeworth adjoins the border between Hertfordshire and Essex.
 The village of Lower Sheering is across the county boundary into Essex, and adjoins Sawbridgeworth along its eastern edge, east of the railway station and of the River Stort.
 It has a Sawbridgeworth CM21 postal code, but is in the Epping Forest District of Essex.
+Lower Sheering is classed as part of the Sawbridgeworth built-up area by the Office for National Statistics.